Densely branching trees as models for H\'enon-like and Lozi-like attractors: Introduction

-In this paper, by focusing on a single stable manifold of the fixed point contained in the strange attractor of the Lozi map within Misiurewicz parameter set, we are able to extend Crovisier-Pujals' approach and prove that the Lozi map restricted to its strange attractor is in fact conjugate to the natural extension of a map on a metric tree. \begin{theorem} Let $(a,b) \in \M$ and $\Lambda$ be the strange attractor of the Lozi map $L_{a,b} : \mathbb{R}^2 \to \mathbb{R}^2$.
-Then there exists a metric tree $\T$ and a continuous map $f : \T \to \T$ such that $L_{a,b}|_{\Lambda}$ is conjugate to the shift homeomorphism $\sigma_f$ on $\invlim(\T, f)$. \end{theorem} Note that there is a bijection between the set of invariant probability measures of a map and the shift homeomorphism it induces on its inverse limit space \cite{Rohlin}.
-This means that the metric tree $\T$ with its map $f$ gives a very good model for dynamics of the Lozi map $L_{a,b}|_\Lambda$.
+Note also that there is a bijection between the set of invariant probability measures of a map and the shift homeomorphism it induces on its inverse limit space \cite{Rohlin}.
+This means that the metric tree $\T$ with its map $f$ gives a very good model for dynamics of the Lozi-like map $F|_\Lambda$.
 This is one of the reasons why one would like to understand better the geometry of the tree $\T$.
-In that context we prove the following. \begin{theorem} The set of branch points of $\T$ is a dense subset of $\T$. \end{theorem} From topological point of view, the above two theorems imply that the Lozi attractor $\Lambda$ is in a well-defined sense very well approximated by the densely branching metric tree $\T$; i.e. {\it for every $\epsilon>0$ there exists a continuous surjection $g_\epsilon:\Lambda\to\T$ such that $\diam(g_\epsilon^{-1}(t))<\epsilon$ for all $t\in\T$.} Indeed, since $\Lambda=\invlim(\T, f)$ in order to obtain the map $g$ it is enough to take the projection from $\invlim(\T, f)$ onto the $i$th coordinate space, for $i>0$ large enough.
+In that context we prove the following. \begin{theorem} The set of branch points of $\T$ is a dense subset of $\T$. \end{theorem} From topological point of view, the above two theorems imply that the Lozi-like attractor $\Lambda$ is in a well-defined sense very well approximated by the densely branching metric tree $\T$; i.e. {\it for every $\epsilon>0$ there exists a continuous surjection $g_\epsilon:\Lambda\to\T$ such that $\diam(g_\epsilon^{-1}(t))<\epsilon$ for all $t\in\T$.} Indeed, since $\Lambda=\invlim(\T, f)$ in order to obtain the map $g_\eps$ it is enough to take the projection from $\invlim(\T, f)$ onto the $i$th coordinate space, for $i>0$ large enough.
 The density of branch points means that topologically $\T$ has a similar structure to several known fractals, such as the antenna set \cite{BiTy}, Hata’s tree-like set \cite{Kig}, and the continuum self-similar tree \cite{BM}.
 It also resembles Wa\.zewski universal dendrite, which is a universal object in the category of all metric trees \cite{Wazewski}.

+Our approach is not restricted to the $C^0$ world but extends to the H\'enon family when parameters belong to the set of parameters $\mathcal{WY}$.
+Thus, for the H\'enon maps we prove the following.